-When a marketplace plan is discontinued, your clients aren’t left to wonder how to obtain new coverage.
+When a marketplace plan is discontinued, your client isn’t left to wonder how to obtain new coverage.
 They’re automatically transitioned, or “crosswalked,” to a new, similar plan.

 Let’s discuss how these transitions work in the marketplace, things to be aware of with plan crosswalks, and why they occur.